What is a Data Lakehouse?

 Data warehouse + Data lake = Data lakehouse, right?

 Basically, yes!
-A data lakehouse features the best elements from both data platforms.
-The data lakehouse serves as a single platform for data warehousing and data lake; its the best of both worlds!
+A data lakehouse features the best elements from both concepts.
+The data lakehouse serves as a single platform for data warehousing and data lake storage; its the best of both worlds!
 That is nice!

 What a data warehouse does well